Mama June In Another Child Molestation Scandal: Honey Boo Boo’s Stepmom Jennifer’s Ex Molested Children

 June didn’t make the decision to lose all that weight out of nowhere; she had a reason for the timing.
 Specifically, ex-husband Mike “Sugar Bear” Thompson was getting remarried, to Jennifer Lamb, and June wanted to throw her weight loss in her ex-husband’s face.

-Now, thanks to some reporting by The Daily Mail, it turns out that there’s a pretty big skeleton in Jennifer Lamb’s closet, one that she went to great lengths to hide from the producers at WEtv: she was married to a convicted child molester.
+Now, thanks to some reporting by the Daily Mail, it turns out that there’s a pretty big skeleton in Jennifer Lamb’s closet, one that she went to great lengths to hide from the producers at WEtv: She was married to a convicted child molester.

-In 1994, Lamb married then-truck driver Raymond Lamb, Jr. In 2014, Raymond was convicted of sexually abusing a minor in 2013.
-For his crimes, Lamb was sentenced to 35 years; The Daily Mail determined, through a public records search, that he’s currently serving his time at Wheeler Correctional Facility, a medium-security prison in Alamo, Georgia.
+In 1994, Lamb married then-truck driver Raymond Lamb Jr. In 2014, Raymond was convicted of sexually abusing a minor in 2013.
+For his crimes, Lamb was sentenced to 35 years; the Daily Mail determined, through a public records search, that he’s currently serving his time at Wheeler Correctional Facility, a medium-security prison in Alamo, Georgia.

 Jennifer Lamb hides ex-husband’s child molestation charges https://t.co/mvWkLFqmRn pic.twitter.com/omhAcoatFL